Nonparametric Regression in Nonstandard Spaces: Simulation

 This may lead to boundary effects.

-On a broad scale, all estimators seem to perform similarly, except for a worse outcome for \texttt{TriGeo} on the \textit{spiral}.
-In the setting $(n=10, \mathtt{sd} = 1)$ the estimators are not able to come close to the true curve.
-Compare this to the same setting in the parametric cases, where performance of estimators is still good enough to potentially be useful.
+Roughly speaking and judging only from \autoref{fig:nonparam:closed} and \autoref{fig:nonparam:open}, all estimators seem to perform similarly, except for a worse outcome for \texttt{OrtGeo} on the \textit{spiral}.
+In the setting $(n=20, \mathtt{sd} = 1)$ the estimators are not able to come close to the true curves.